cesar-rocha/niwqg/README.md

 ### Installing `niwqg`

 If you're a git user, fork and clone your fork of the `niwqg` repository.
-Alternatively, just download the repository by clicking on the link in the upper-right corner of this page.
+Alternatively, just download the repository by clicking on the link on the upper-right corner of this page.

 Inside the root niwqg directory, install the package: